gautam4/DeepReinforcementLearningNanodegree/Project 2: Continuous Control/README.md

 * Cell 6: Defines the Actor and Critic Network
 * Cell 7: Defines DDPGAgent, OUNoise, and ReplayBuffer
-    * NavAgent is the DQN agent
+    * DDPGAgent is the DDPG agent
     * OUNoise is a an Ornstein-Uhlenbeck noise process
     * ReplayBuffer is the memory buffer
 * Cell 10: Initializes and creates a DDPGAgent with the environment parameters.